databendlabs/databend-docs/docs/en/guides/40-load-data/05-continuous-data-pipelines/01-stream.md

 CREATE STREAM s_append_only ON TABLE t_append_only APPEND_ONLY=true;
 ```

-You can view the created streams and their modes using the [SHOW FULL STREAMS](/sql/sql-commands/ddl/stream/show-streams) command:
+You can view the created streams and their mode using the [SHOW FULL STREAMS](/sql/sql-commands/ddl/stream/show-streams) command:

 ```sql
 SHOW FULL STREAMS;